ianleongg/ianleongg.github.io/index.md

 cover: true
 permalink: /
 ---

 ## Quick About Me
 ---
 Born and raised in Malaysia but currently in the US.
 I graduated with a bachelors in Electrical Engineering (Spring 2020) where a pandemic robbed my convocation.
-Wondering where next I'll be.
+Wondering where I'll be next.

 Since I was a kid, I've always been fascinated by the tech world.
 A life-long learner to push my limits and excited to see what the world can achieve together.